stationeering-systems/moon-normal-standard/aru/docs/tec_system_operations_manual.md

 * IF NO  - Continue to Step 1.2
 * IF YES - Continue to Step 2

-1.2 Is the `ARU-TEC` transformer on?
+1.2 Is the `TEC-FS` power controller on?
 * IF NO  - System failsafe engaged.
 Refer to [Failsafe Reset Procedure](#failsafe-reset-procedure).
 * IF YES - Continue to step 1.3

-1.3 Is the `ARU-TEC` transformer powered?
+1.3 Is the `TEC` transformer powered?
 * IF NO  - Check ARU system power
 * IF YES - Double check wiring and transformer wattage.